 The sectarian tensions in Iraq take on a regional context with neighboring Iran backing the Shia government, and neighboring Saudi Arabia taking the side of the Sunni.

-This flare-up of Sunni-Shia tensions that emanates from Iraq is rippling out in waves across the Middle East.
+Starting in the early 2010s, a flare-up of Sunni-Shia tensions emanating from Iraq has rippled out in waves across the Middle East.
 The ‘Arab Awakening,’ as the uprisings that toppled dictators in Tunisia, Egypt and Libya and in the bloody civil war in Syria are referred to here in the region, have also served to exacerbate sectarian tensions, particularly in Syria.

-In this Special Report, we have dispatched a stellar team of veteran correspondents across the Middle East and in Washington, DC to provide a framework of understanding for the way in which the age-old rift between the Sunni and the Shia is being manipulated by regional powers that are trying to reshape the modern Middle East.
+In this Special Report, we dispatched a stellar team of veteran correspondents across the Middle East and in Washington, D.C. to provide a framework of understanding for the way in which the age-old rift between the Sunni and the Shia is being manipulated by regional powers trying to reshape the modern Middle East.

 This first part of the project includes on-the-ground reporting from Iraq by Jane Arraf, one of the most experienced correspondents in Iraq who has covered the Middle East for more than a quarter century.
-And it features a reporting journey by veteran correspondent Reese Erlich through Saudi Arabia and Bahrain and an outstanding analysis from Washington by Pulitzer Prize winning correspondent Caryle Murphy.
-A photo essay by the legendary photographer Franco Pagetti provides perspective on his ten years of experience documenting Iraq at war.
+Also featured is the reporting journey of veteran correspondent Reese Erlich through Saudi Arabia and Bahrain and an outstanding analysis from Washington by Pulitzer Prize-winning correspondent Caryle Murphy.
+A photo essay by the legendary photographer Franco Pagetti provides perspective on his 10 years of experience documenting Iraq at war.

-Marking the 10-year anniversary of the war in Iraq, this Special Report is only the beginning of a body of work that will continue throughout the year as we look at other aspects of the Sunni-Shia divide in Iran, Syria, Lebanon, Kuwait and into Pakistan.
+Marking the 10-year anniversary of the Iraq War, this Special Report is only the beginning of a body of work that will continue as we look at other aspects of the Sunni-Shia divide in Iran, Syria, Lebanon, Kuwait, Pakistan and beyond.